Symmetry and Self-Bound Droplets in Dipolar Molecular Gases: Conclusions

-\emph{Conclusions--} We analyzed the symmetry landscape of degenerate molecular gases dressed by elliptically polarized microwave fields, and showed that states form sextets under $D_3$ symmetry that tile the interaction plane, representing the same state with permuted coordinates, and capture the degeneracies of the dipolar interaction landscape.
+We analyzed the symmetry landscape of degenerate molecular gases dressed by elliptically polarized microwave fields, and showed that states form sextets under $D_3$ symmetry that tile the interaction plane, representing the same state with permuted coordinates, capturing the degeneracies of the dipolar interaction landscape.
 We identified where the system has cylindrical symmetry, and when such a gas is prolate or oblate, and partitioned parameter space by the ordering of the principal widths of the cloud.
 We identified three axes in parameter space (prolate, oblate, and asymmetric), which together represent every 30\textdegree{} in parameter space, due to the symmetry.
-We used the symmetries to classify the solutions of the eGPE, and to derive the widely applicable analytic variational interaction energy.
-Then focusing on self-bound droplets, we identified the phase diagram in the thermodynamic limit, and computed the finite $N$ phase boundary.
+We used the symmetries to classify the solutions of the eGPE, and to derive the analytic variational interaction energy.
+Then focusing on self-bound droplets with $a_s>0$ and in the dilute gas regime, we identified the phase diagram in the thermodynamic limit, and computed the finite $N$ phase boundary.
 We found a limiting form of the energy and peak density of a self-bound droplet, and compared it to numerical results at finite number.
 We found the asymptotic aspect ratio of the two long widths of our key asymmetric case, $\epsilon_0=0$.
 We illustrated the profiles of self-bound droplets and their widths, energy, and peak density.

 The tiling of the interaction plane invites direct experimental verification by scanning $(\epsilon_0,\epsilon_2)$, relating self-bound profiles at different elements of the sextet, and/or by interchanging trap frequencies relative to the polarization direction for trapped gases.
 Further work will investigate the excitation spectra \cite{Baillie2017a} of self-bound droplets of molecules.